Gering boys, girls tennis programs courting success with new playing suface

 People are also reading…

 The work wrapped up around early September, which allowed the Bulldogs boys to have a few home matches on the court.
-And the girls have already hosted one match on it so far this spring.
+The girls have already hosted one match on it so far this spring.

 “We were in Torrington when I got the call (last fall) that we could use (the courts),” Swank said.
 “I called up all the kids and we had a big party (at the courts).
 We had about 40 kids out here.
 It was a party.
 It wasn’t a practice.”

 The court upgrade has been discussed since 2020, and the project was funded through an agreement between the City of Gering, the Gering Public Schools and private donations.
-Swank said the later group provided about a third of the cost and was spearheaded by Dr. George Schlothauer, a retired dentist, and his wife, Barb; as well as Zac and Cristiana Karpf.
+Swank said the later group provided a significant portion of the cost and was spearheaded by Dr. George Schlothauer, a retired dentist, and his wife, Barb, as well as Zac and Cristiana Karpf.

-H ealso credited Amy Seiler, the recreation director for the City of Gering, and Jennifer Sibal of the Gering Schools Foundation, were also key individuals, along with Gering Schools Superintendent Nicole Regan.
+He also credited Amy Seiler, the recreation director for the City of Gering, and Jennifer Sibal of the Gering Schools Foundation, who were also key individuals, along with Gering Schools Superintendent Nicole Regan.
 The school board and city combined to cover about two-third of the project with the private funds going toward the remaining balance.

 The work replaces a thick, asphalt court which was set about two decades ago and had begun to show its age.
 The old courts were torn out in early 2022.